yl10016/janky25/README.md

 ## Tides

 Twice a day, three articles are chosen from different viewpoints, which revolve around a common theme.
-One is chosen to be the topic of debate, and users can either send their agreement level, or share their viewpoints via the chat, and hear from another user with an opposite view.
+One perspective is chosen to be debated, and users can either send their agreement level, or share their viewpoints via the chat, and hear from another user with an opposite view.